GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Introduction

 \section{Introduction}

-The domain of chatbot research has experienced a remarkable boom in recent times.
+The domain of chatbot research has experienced a remarkable boom in recent times, driven by rapid advances in LLMs and their increasing deployment in real-world applications such as customer service, education, and personal assistants.
 Nonetheless, current research \cite{budzianowski2019hello,hosseini2020simple,su2022multi,wang2022task,yang2021ubar} is predominantly concentrated on interactions involving a single user.
 While these systems demonstrate strong capabilities in single-user interactions, their extension to multi-user group chat settings remains underexplored.
-In industry settings, most existing group chatbots tend to focus on passive responses, operating in a rule-driven manner, rather than demonstrating proactive participation.
+In industry settings, most existing group chatbots tend to focus on passive responses, operating in a rule-driven manner, rather than demonstrating proactive participation, such as enterprise bots in WeChat Work or Discord bots that primarily respond to predefined commands or triggers.
 This scarcity of studies concerning group conversation chatbots significantly impedes their deployment in complex, multi-user settings, including collaborative activities like brainstorming sessions, debate and emotional communication.

-Recently, multi-user chatbots have begun gaining momentum in both academia and industry.
-However, existing frameworks \cite{mao2024multi,jacniacki2025humanlike,lee2025map} proposed in prior research generally suffer from various limitations, such as high token consumption and insufficient privacy protection.
-In addition, their evaluation methodologies mainly rely on manually designed group chat topic scenarios and user studies.
-Such approaches are inherently subjective and limited in scenario diversity, making it difficult to fully reflect performance in realistic and complex group chat environments.
+Recently, multi-user chatbots have begun gaining momentum in both academia and industry(e.g., ChatGPT’s group feature and TikTok group chat bots).
+However, as shown in Figure~\ref{fig:contrast}, existing open-source frameworks \cite{mao2024multi,jacniacki2025humanlike,lee2025map} exhibit several key limitations: (1) High token consumption: Modular designs rely on multiple LLM-driven components, resulting in costly inference and poor scalability in high-frequency group chats.
+(2) Insufficient privacy protection: Raw conversational data is often sent directly to cloud-based LLMs, raising data security and governance issues.
+(3) Lack of multimodal support: Most frameworks only focus on text, lacking effective integration of images, audio, and videos common in real-world group interactions.
+(4) Limited evaluation methodology: reliance on manually constructed scenarios and user studies leads to subjective and insufficiently diverse assessments.

+To address the above issues, we propose GroupGPT, a multi-agent based chatbot framework tailored for real-world social group.
+GroupGPT can understand complex multimodal social content, including user-shared images, memes, videos, and voice messages.
+It adopts a edge-cloud model collaborative design.
+To protect users' private information, it introduce a sensitive information detection and rewriting model in the inference stage.
+Furthermore, it incorporate an intervention judge model that filters out the majority of scenarios where system intervention is unnecessary, which significantly reduces the LLM's token footprint, thereby improving scalability in high-volume group-chat environments.